Choosing a Career-What the Research Tells Us

 Don’t get me wrong, DIY has its place and I’m the biggest DIY fan of certain activities, but do you really want to make career life decisions based on a Google search and waste years of your life in trial and error mode?

-They want security of a full-time job, they want to be promoted and usually they want a high salary.
+They want the security of a full-time job, they want to be promoted and usually, they want a high salary.

 Think about your current job for a minute.

 If I outsourced your profession or job and made it a DIY profession how would you feel?

 The whole idea behind DIY is to save money and customise the activity to your needs.